An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited computing capacity: Offline module

 \subsection{Fuel consumption model}

-As shown in Eq \ref{eq:18}, the VT-micro emission model (\cite{ahn1998microscopic}) is used to estimate the fuel consumption, where $v_{t}$ and $a_{t}$ are the speed and acceleration at time \textit{t}, as shown in the table \ref{Table.3}, $K_{ij}$ are constant coefficients verified by \cite{zegeye2013integrated}.
-Therefore, under a discrete framework, the fuel consumption during a discrete time interval [$t, t + \theta$] refers to $exp(\sum_{i = 0}^{3}\sum_{j = 0}^{3}K_{ij}(v_{t})^{i}(a_{t})^{j})\theta$.
+As shown in Eq \ref{eq:18}, the VT-micro emission model (\cite{ahn1998microscopic}) is used to estimate the fuel consumption, where $v_{t}$ and $a_{t}$ are the speed and acceleration at time \textit{t}, as shown in the table \ref{Table.3}, $K_{ij}$ are constant coefficients verified by \cite{zegeye2013integrated}.\footnote{In this paper, we assume that the maximum instantaneous fuel consumption is 40L/100KM, and considering the maximum speed is 16m/s, thus maximum instantaneous fuel consumption is equivalent to 0.0064L/s, which is approximately equal to $e^{-5.051}$.
+Thus the correlated VT-micro model used in this paper can be expressed as: } Therefore, under a discrete framework, the fuel consumption during a discrete time interval [$t, t + \theta$] refers to $exp(\sum_{i = 0}^{3}\sum_{j = 0}^{3}K_{ij}(v_{t})^{i}(a_{t})^{j})\theta$.

+According to \cite{hu2016integrated}, even with a simplified fuel consumption model, it is still possible to plan an energy-efficient trajectory approximately and archive meaningful fuel savings.
+And any fuel consumption model can be used in this framework.
+Since all optimization processes involving fuel consumption models are completed in the offline module, the computational efficiency of our framework will not be affected, even if a more complicated fuel consumption model is used.